lukejharmon/lanyon/chapters_preref/chapter6_beyondbm_pre.md

 In the case of mammals, a Mann-Whitney U test also shows no significant differences in rates of evolution between carnivores and other mammals (W = 251, P = 0.70).

-Rate tests using maximum likelihood and AIC
+### Section 6.3b: Rate tests using maximum likelihood and AIC

 One can also carry out rate comparisons using a model-selection framework (O’Meara et al. 2006; Thomas et al. 2006).
 To do this, we can fit single- and multiple-rate Brownian motion models to a phylogenetic tree, then compare them using a model selection method like AICc.
 For example, in the example above, we tested whether or not one subclade in the mammal tree (carnivores) has a very different rate of body size evolution than the rest of the clade.
 We can use an ML-based model selection method to compare the fit of a single-rate model to a model where the evolutionary rate in carnivores is different from the rest of the clade, and use this test evaluate the support for that hypothesis.